Thearas/dodo/introduction.md

 > [!NOTE]
 >
-> - The command will wait for the export to complete and return, and the export will be canceled if the command is terminated.
+> - The command will wait for the export to complete, and the export will be canceled if the command is terminated.
 > - The column separator is `☆` by default in CSV format.
 You can specify them with `-p column_separator=xxx`

 ```sh